Online Metric Matching: Beyond the Worst Case: Semi-Stochastic Setting: Euclidean Metric with Smooth Distributions

-The rest of this section is devoted to proving \prettyref{thm:smooth-adv-cr}.
-By \prettyref{thm:framework-stocas-advers}, it suffices to show that the $\mathsf{SOAR}$ algorithm is $O(1)$-competitive for $d \geq 3$ when both servers and requests are randomly drawn from $\mathbb{D}$.
-We compute the expected cost of the $\mathsf{SOAR}$ algorithm in the following lemma.
-Even though we only consider $d \geq 3$ in this subsection, the costs of the $\mathsf{SOAR}$ algorithm for $d \leq 2$ computed by \prettyref{lem:ratio-soar} will be useful afterward.
+The rest of this subsection is devoted to proving \Cref{thm:smooth-adv-cr}.
+By \Cref{thm:framework-stocas-advers}, it suffices to show that the SOAR algorithm is $O(\beta^{\frac{1}{d}})$-competitive for $d \geq 3$ in the stochastic setting.
+We compute the expected cost of the SOAR algorithm in the following lemma.